rocket-pool/RPIPs/RPIPs/RPIP-42.md

 |-------------------------------------------------|----------------------------------------------|
 | ![img.png](../assets/rpip-42/theft_2.5pct.png)  | ![img.png](../assets/rpip-42/theft_4pct.png) |

-- Note that the bond curve has been chosen to ensure that minimum-size sock puppets are _not_ the most efficient for theft.
+- Minimum size sock puppets are most damaging to the protocol (ie, have the greatest drag), so it's important that they are not incentivized.
+Note that the bond curve has been chosen to ensure that this size is _not_ the most efficient for theft.
 They get the most _advantage_ from theft, but not the highest overall yield from a dishonest strategy.
-- Validators with `base_bond` deposits are prioritized to promote decentralization; new or smaller Node Operators can get up to `base_bond_array.length` validators launched ahead of larger Node Operators adding `reduced_bond` validators.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).